 This option bit activates the PLL which allows multiplication by two of the main input clock frequency.
-The PLL is guaranteed only with an input frequency between 2 and 4MHz, for this reason the PLL must not be used with the internal RC oscillator.
+The PLL must not be used with the internal RC oscillator or with external clock source.
+The PLL is guaranteed only with an input frequency between 2 and 4MHz.

-- 0: PLL x2 enabled - 1: PLL x2 disabled
+0: PLL x2 enabled

+1: PLL x2 disabled